awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 1. Run the following command to launch the AWS IoT Greengrass Core software installer\.
 If your core device has [systemd](https://en.wikipedia.org/wiki/Systemd), this command installs the software as a system service that runs on boot\.
 This command also specifies to use the `ggc_user` system user and `ggc_group` system group to run software components on the core device\.
 The installer creates this default user and group for you\.
 Replace argument values in your command as follows\.<a name="installer-replace-arguments"></a>

-   1. */greengrass/v2*: Replace with the path to the root folder to use to install the AWS IoT Greengrass Core software\.
+   1. */greengrass/v2*: The path to the root folder to use to install the AWS IoT Greengrass Core software\.

-   1. *GreengrassCore*: If you unpacked the installer to a different folder, replace this value with the folder that you want to use\.
+   1. *MyGreengrassCore*\.
+The path to the folder where you unpacked the AWS IoT Greengrass Core software installer\.

-   1. *region*: Replace with the AWS Region in which to find or create resources\.
+   1. *region*\.
+The AWS Region in which to find or create resources\.

-   1. *MyGreengrassCore*: Replace with the name of the AWS IoT thing for your Greengrass core device\.
+   1. *MyGreengrassCore*\.
+The name of the AWS IoT thing for your Greengrass core device\.
 If the thing doesn't exist, the installer creates it\.
 The installer downloads the certificates to authenticate as the AWS IoT thing\.

-   1. *MyGreengrassCoreGroup*: Replace with the name of AWS IoT thing group for your Greengrass core device\.
+   1. *MyGreengrassCoreGroup*\.
+The name of AWS IoT thing group for your Greengrass core device\.
 If the thing group doesn't exist, the installer creates it and adds the thing to it\.
-If the thing group exists and has an active deployment, the core device downloads and runs the software which that deployment specifies\.
+If the thing group exists and has an active deployment, the core device downloads and runs the software that the deployment specifies\.

-   1. *MyGreengrassV2TokenExchangeRole*: Replace with the name of the IAM role that allows the Greengrass core device to get temporary AWS credentials\.
-If the role doesn't exist, the installer creates it and creates and attaches a policy named `MyGreengrassV2TokenExchangeRoleAccess`\.
+   1. *GreengrassV2TokenExchangeRole*\.
+The name of the IAM role that allows the Greengrass core device to get temporary AWS credentials\.
+If the role doesn't exist, the installer creates it and creates and attaches a policy named `GreengrassV2TokenExchangeRoleAccess`\.
 For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.

-   1. *MyGreengrassCoreTokenExchangeRoleAlias*: Replace with the alias to the IAM role that allows the Greengrass core device to get temporary credentials later\.
+   1. *GreengrassCoreTokenExchangeRoleAlias*\.
+The alias to the IAM role that allows the Greengrass core device to get temporary credentials later\.
 If the role alias doesn't exist, the installer creates it and points it to the IAM role that you specify\.
 For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.

    ```
    sudo -E java -Droot="/greengrass/v2" -Dlog.store=FILE \
-     -jar ./GreengrassCore/lib/Greengrass.jar \
+     -jar ./MyGreengrassCore/lib/Greengrass.jar \
      --aws-region region \
      --thing-name MyGreengrassCore \
      --thing-group-name MyGreengrassCoreGroup \
-     --tes-role-name MyGreengrassV2TokenExchangeRole \
+     --tes-role-name GreengrassV2TokenExchangeRole \
-     --tes-role-alias-name MyGreengrassCoreTokenExchangeRoleAlias \
+     --tes-role-alias-name GreengrassCoreTokenExchangeRoleAlias \
      --component-default-user ggc_user:ggc_group \
      --provision true \
      --setup-system-service true \